Chief of Staff Salary in Boston, MA

 Stop applying to jobs.
 Get recruiters to chase you instead.

-What is the salary of a Chief of Staff in Boston, MA?
+What is the salary of a Chief of Staff in Greater Boston Area, US?

-The average total compensation of a Chief of Staff in Boston, MA is $187,000.
+The average total compensation of a Chief of Staff in Greater Boston Area, US is $187,000.

-What is the minimum salary of a Chief of Staff in Boston, MA?
+What is the minimum salary of a Chief of Staff in Greater Boston Area, US?

-While there is no minimum salary for a Chief of Staff in Boston, MA, the average total compensation is $187,000.
+While there is no minimum salary for a Chief of Staff in Greater Boston Area, US, the average total compensation is $187,000.

 I have a different question